BillTheBest/node-red-m2x/README.md

 make create
 ```

-After executing those steps, you will get a new container ready for development, you can see it by executing `docker ps -a` and start it with `docker start node-red`.
-Once the container is ready, node-red will be running and listening for connections on the port 1880 of your docker host.
+After executing those steps, you will have a new container ready for development, you can see it by executing `docker ps -a` and start it with `docker start node-red`.
+Once the container is ready, node-red will be running and listening for connections on port 1880 of your docker host.

-## Helpful Resources ##
+## Helpful Resources

 * [Signup for an AT&T M2X Account](https://m2x.att.com/signup)
 * [M2X API Documentation](https://m2x.att.com/developer/documentation/overview)